Exmaralda-Org/teispeechtools/README.md

     annotation is situated with respect to the `<timeline>`.

   - Parameters
-    can be specified:

-      - the `language` of the
+      - the `language` of the utterance.
-utterance.

 ## Segmentation according to transcription convention (CLI command `segmentize`)